ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Since applications will often need to control fine-grained details of transport protocols in order to optimize their behavior and ensure compatibility with remote peers, a Transport Services system also needs to allow more specialized protocol features to be used.
 The interface for these specialized options should be treated differently from the common options in order to ensure flexibility.

 A specialized feature may be required by an application only when using a specific protocol, and not when using others.
-For example, if an application is using UDP, it may require control over the checksum or fragmentation behavior for UDP; if it used a protocol to frame its content over a bytestream like TCP, it would not need these options.
+For example, if an application is using UDP, it may require control over the checksum or fragmentation behavior for UDP; if it used a protocol to frame its content over a byte stream like TCP, it would not need these options.
 In such cases, the API should expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol may be used if there are equivalent options.

 Other specialized features, however, may be strictly required by an application and thus constrain the set of protocols that can be used.
 For example, if an application requires encryption of its transport content, it must be guaranteed that only combinations of protocols that include a transport security protocol.\[MICHAEL: "...are used?" - but also the "combinations that include" seems strange here.
 Suggest: "it must be guaranteed that a chosen transport protocol that can encrypt data."]
 A Transport Services API must allow applications to define such requirements and constrain the system's options.
 Since such options are not part of the core, common features, however, it should be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.